gitbiruk2010/Fetching-Dog-Data-with-JavaScript/README.md

 - **breed details**: shows details of a selected breed.
 - **dog facts**: fetches and displays random facts about dogs.
 - **dog groups**: displays information about various dog groups.
-- **footer**: contains year, class, copyright, and webpage design information, along with a small logo.

 ## setup